thecodecrate/wordpress-plugin-export-users/readme.txt

 == Description ==

 A very simple plugin to export users to a CSV file.
-It exports the user's meta data too.
+It exports the user's metadata too.

 == Screenshots ==

 1. Exporting users.

-== Support ==
-It can take up to 15 days to reply to you.
-Sometimes even more.
-Due to my daytime job and personal projects I'm involved with, I can only take a look at the support tickets on my spare time - usually every other weekend.
-Even the simpler questions take me at least 30 minutes to read, analize, and reply.
-Sorry in advance for the long time to get replied, I wish I could do more but unfortunately that's the best I can do for now.

 == Installation ==

 Use your WordPress Admin dashboard to install this plugin:
 `Plugins` > `Add Plugin` > `Search for "Export Users" by Daniel Loureiro`

-== GitHub Installation ==
+=== GitHub Installation ===

 You can manually install this plugin through GitHub, although it is not recommended because you won't get the automatic updates: